hendrtd/comp-2210/docs/term/202310-2022-fall/syllabus/syllabus.md

-If connectivity issues (e.g., Internet connection problems, electrical power failures) prevent you from completing an element of the course on time, you must notify the instructor immediately when the incident occurs (email to `dh@auburn.edu` and/or voicemail to 334-844-6305) and then provide appropriate documentation (e.g., service provider notices) within one hour of the incident.
+If connectivity issues (e.g., Internet connection problems, electrical power failures) prevent you from completing an element of the course on time, you must notify the instructor immediately when the incident occurs (email to `dean.hendrix@auburn.edu` and/or voicemail to 334-844-6305) and then provide appropriate documentation (e.g., service provider notices) within one hour of the incident.
 No extensions or makeup opportunities will be available otherwise.
 Note that excuses for connectivity issues within 30 minutes of an assignment deadline are unlikely to be approved.
 Those situations can be prevented or mitigated with planning and time management.

 ## Time Commitment